BillJr99/Ursinus-CSPedagogy/_pages/syllabus.md

 - objective: "To employ multiple modalities and pathways to computing, including kinesthetics, design thinking, and effective group collaboration"

 goals:
-- goal: "To articulate network privacy concerns with a global context, and to identify practices and techniques to improve online privacy"
+- goal: "To bridge the computing and education disciplines to facilitate effective K-12 Computer Science classroom teaching."
-- goal: "To differentiate between various models of network security, including authentication, authorization, and non-repudiation"
+- goal: "To bridge K-12 learning disciplines through the ubiquity of computing and technology."
+- goal: "To prepare for certification to teach Computer Science in K-12."
-- goal: "To identify and differentiate between approaches to fairness and quality-of-service on the Internet"
+- goal: "To become an effective science communicator, and to describe technological solutions to a variety of audiences."

 grade_breakdown:
-- category: "Programming Assignments"
+- category: "Written Assignments"
-  weight: "25%"
-- category: "Labs"
-  weight: "40%"
+  weight: "30%"
-- category: "Midterm Exam"
+- category: "Curriculum Development Labs"
-  weight: "15%"
+  weight: "30%"
-- category: "Final Project"
+- category: "Service Learning Classroom Project"
   weight: "10%"
+- category: "Final Technical Project and Presentation"
+  weight: "10%"
+- category: "Classroom Reflections"
+  weight: "10%"
-- category: "Class Participation and Quizzes"
+- category: "Class Participation and Discussions"
   weight: "10%"

 letter_grades: